Transfer FAQs

 NSO Online - We find that it takes about 2 hours to compete.
 NSO Online is a module that allows the student to watch and review at your own pace though.
 We encourage you to complete NSO Online before your first day of classes!

 Transfer Orientation - Transfer Orientation is a half-day experience that lasts approximately 4.5 hours.
-There are typically two sessions available per day, a morning and an afternoon session.
+There are two sessions available, a morning and an afternoon session.
 Visit the NSO Transfer Students homepage for a schedule of the day's events.

 All CSU undergraduate students must demonstrate competency in writing skills as a requirement for graduation.
 At CSUN, students who have met the lower division writing requirement, completed 56 units or more, and intend to graduate with a baccalaureate degree are required to demonstrate their writing proficiency in one of two ways:

-1. Students may meet the GWAR by receiving a grade of "C" or better in a minimum of 6 units of coursework in designated Writing Intensive upper division curriculum at CSUN; or
+1. Undergraduate students can meet the GWAR by receiving a grade of "C" or better in a minimum of 6 units of qualifying coursework in the upper division portion of their General Education curriculum.
+Please check your degree audit or consult with your academic advisor for details.
+General Education Pattern Modification courses may not be used to satisfy the GWAR.

-For the latest updates, visit Graduate Writing Assessment Requirement page.
+For the latest updates on UDWPE, visit Graduate Writing Assessment Requirement page.

 Disclaimer: The New Student Orientation website contains information authorized and available at the time of publication.
 Its content, including dates and fee amounts, is subject to change without prior notice or obligation.